-"Cosine" is the name of the proposal by Valeria Gulia and Adriana Lychacz that was the selected project.
-Fabricated at the FELT studio by Valeria Gulia and Adriana Lychacz with their peers Alexis Domagas, Sorrah Han, Georgina Maghari, Amy Shim, Candace Thompson and Katrina Zeng led by Kathryn Walter, and was installed in with lighting provided by the Library.
+"Cosine" the proposal by Valeria Gulia and Adriana Lychacz was the project selected.
+It was fabricated in panels at the FELT studio by the designers and their peers Alexis Domagas, Sorrah Han, Georgina Maghari, Amy Shim, Candace Thompson and Katrina Zeng led by Kathryn Walter, and was installed in with lighting provided by the Library.

 “Cosine” takes the specificity of the Library site into consideration using the form of waves to represent the idea that knowledge is in a constant state of flux.
 The material is used effectively to shape soft forms that appear to bulge from the surface.
 A contrasting red felt, formed in smaller waves, is seen only upon closer look beneath each undulation.
 Almost body-like, this warm interior wall offers a striking balance to the building’s surrounding concrete structure.

-This project was pponsored by FELT studio, Interior Felt and Built Work Design
+This project was sponsored by FELT studio, Interior Felt Inc.

 LEFT: Review of students' proposals with architects Valerie Gow (centre) and Library staff Bob Jackson and Sonny Banargee